CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 The identification and authentication of users should prevent a client from being used unauthorized.
 But also IT systems, where users have to identify and authenticate themselves via user IDs and passwords, can be used without authorization if an attacker succeeds in spying on or guessing the access data.
 If no screen lock is activated, the client can be used without authorization even in the case of a short-term absence.

-### 2 7 Provision of unneeded operating system components and applicationsWhen installing an operating system, it is usually possible to install optional software.
+### 2 7 Provision of unneeded operating system components and applications
+When installing an operating system, it is usually possible to install optional software.
 Software is also regularly installed and tested during operation.
 With each additional application, not only the computing and memory load of a client is steadily increasing, but also the likelihood of finding vulnerabilities in it.
 Unnecessary software is also often not subject to regular patch management, so that known vulnerabilities are not closed promptly.
 This allows attackers to exploit known vulnerabilities for a long time.

 ### 2 8 Listening to rooms using a microphone and a camera